emmett-rayes/f-prime-untyped-lambda/README.md

 The following languages are currently implemented

 #### The Untyped Lambda Calculus
-- Internally modeled using De Bruijn indices
+- Internally modelled using De Bruijn indices
 - Pretty printers for named variables, De Bruijn indices, and nameless locals
 - Call by value and full beta reduction evaluators

+#### The Simply-Typed Lambda Calculus
+- WIP